Fairblock/fairyringclient/README.md

 Make sure the account you are using already activated and have enough balance for sending transaction

-Then, replace the private key in `privateKeys.json` to yours.
+Then, put your private key in `VALIDATOR_PRIVATE_KEYS` in `.env`.
 If you are using your own account.

-Make sure you have te same number of public keys & private keys in the `keys` directory and the number of private keys in `privateKeys.json`
+Make sure you have te same number of public keys & private keys in the `keys` directory and the number of private keys in `VALIDATOR_PRIVATE_KEYS`

 ## Setting up the client for local testnet